Prior Sightings of a Griswold Grooved Handle no. 10

 Jerry sold his house in Idaho and relocated to Fort Collins, Colorado in 2005.
 Over the next three years, Shane built two houses on land purchased by Shane and his wife Rachel Herrera and her family.
 One house was for him and his wife and newborn son Ben.
 The other was for Jerry.
 Jerry was a part of Shane’s family’s daily life at “Ohana,” their 65-acre Rocky Mountain homestead.

 Jerry suffered a massive stroke in May 2016 at age 79.
 He passed away just two months later.

 The Cooper family placed a very high value on education.
 When Shane graduated from the University of West Florida in Pensacola, Florida, he did so without the student loan debt that cripples so many young people.
 The Cooper family had set aside what extra money they had into college funds for their two sons.

-Shane Cooper and the eBay auctions
+Shane Cooper and the November 2018 eBay auction